KristiyanGeorgiev1996/HTMLandCSSynergy/02.HTML-&-CSS-Mini-Course/README.md

 ## Purpose

-This repository serves as a professional portfolio showcasing practical HTML and CSS skills through structured exercises from SoftUni.
+This file serves as a professional portfolio showcasing practical HTML and CSS skills through structured exercises from SoftUni.

 ---